ansible/terraform-provider-aap/README.md

 export AAP_TEST_WORKFLOW_JOB_TEMPLATE_ID=<the ID of a workflow job template in your AAP instance>
 ```

-The inventory resource test requires the AAP instance to have a second organization and export that ID:
+The inventory resource test requires the AAP instance to have a second organization with the name `Non-Default` and export that ID:

 ```bash
 export AAP_TEST_ORGANIZATION_ID=<the ID of the second organization in your AAP instance>